Bruce Kulick

 Bruce Howard Kulick (/ˈkjuːlɪk/; born December 12, 1953) is an American guitarist best known as a former guitarist of the band Kiss (1984–1996).
-He was also a member of Union with John Corabi from 1997–2002, Blackjack from 1979–1980 and Grand Funk Railroad from 2000–2023.
+He was also a member of Union with John Corabi from 1997 to 2002, Blackjack from 1979 to 1980 and Grand Funk Railroad from 2000 to 2023.

 Kulick has also released several solo albums, in addition to session work with various artists.
 He is the younger brother of guitarist Bob Kulick.

 Early life and family

 Kulick was born in Brooklyn, New York City and lived in Queens for a time, graduating from Newtown High School.
 He is Jewish and also went to Hebrew school.

 Kulick's brother, session guitarist/producer Bob Kulick, was influential in his music career.
 Bob's performance credits include W.A.S.P., Meat Loaf's touring band, and Kiss.